akbernamazi/user_auth/README.md

 # User Authenticaion

-user_auth is user details service which provides APIs using express and MySQL
+user_auth is user authentication service which provides APIs using express and MySQL.
+By which we can retrive, update and add user credentials.

 ## Getting Started